 From recorded phone calls to your CRM and sales software, data is useful at every stage of the sales coaching process.
 It can show you where to start and what you most need to work on.
 It can provide information and examples so that your coach can better understand your business.
 Make sure you’re leveraging all of your resources for success.

 2. Individualize your incentives

 Many sales programs use financial incentives to stimulate results.
-But there are other methods you can use.
-Learn what inspires team members to act – is it purpose, autonomy or something else?
+But there are other methods you can use to customize sales coaching to your business.
+Learn what inspires team members to act – is it purpose, autonomy, or something else?
 “There is a powerful driving force inside every human being that, once unleashed, can make any vision, dream or desire a reality,” says Tony.
 When you unleash that in your sales team, there is no stopping them.

 3. Make it memorable

-The best sales coaches also know how to use a mix of styles in order to get the best results.
-Each sales situation is unique, and salespeople need many different skills in order to adapt.
-Find a sales coach with a diverse range of styles, such as:
+The best sales coaches also know how to use a mix of styles to get the best results.
+Each sales situation is unique, and salespeople need many different skills to adapt.
+Find a coach with a diverse range of sales coaching styles, such as: